7 Best Things to Do on Murano Island in Venice

 Last Updated:

-Many of them don’t realize that there is a hidden gem just a short boat ride away: Murano Island.
-It’s a group of seven charming islands in the Venetian Lagoon, all connected by bridges.
+Many of them don’t realize that there is a charming gem just a short boat ride away: Murano Island: Seven islands in the Venetian Lagoon connected to one another via bridges.

 Intrigued?
-Well, today, I’ll share with you seven best things to do on Murano Island in Venice!
-Plus, I’ll tell you when’s the best time to go there and the best places to stay.
-You’ll find that at the end of the article.
+Well, today, I’ll share the seven best things to do on Murano Island in Venice!
+I’ll also include lots of cultural insights and travel tips, like how to get to Murano and the best places to stay, to help you plan your own trip.

 What to do in Murano Italy

-Stepping off the boat brought us into a different world.
-Suddenly we were on a quieter, more laid-back island.
+You’ll find yourself on a quieter, more laid-back island as you step off the boat.
 Murano comes complete with its own Grand Canal, fascinating glass shops, and romantic sidewalk cafes.

 old glass objects in a display case at the Murano Glass Museum

 Originally constructed as a patrician’s palace, the building changed hands multiple times over its lifetime.
-For instance, in 1659 it became the residence of the bishops of Torcello, and two centuries later it became the town hall of Murano.
+Most notably, it became the residence of the bishops of Torcello in 1659 and was turned into the island’s town hall two centuries later.

 It was only converted into a museum upon Murano’s annexation to Venice in 1923.